 - Good bike.

-Conceived originally as a radio show that aired on BBC 4, Little Britain is a comedy sketch series written by David Walliams and Matt Lucas, who also appear in the show’s various incarnations such as Bubbles.
-Little Britain focuses on exaggerated parodies of British people from all walks of life, similar to the manner performed by Monty Python’s Flying Circus.
+Conceived originally as a radio show that aired on BBC 4, Little Britain was a comedy sketch series written by David Walliams and Matt Lucas, who also appeared in the show’s various incarnations such as Bubbles.
+Little Britain focused on exaggerated parodies of British people from all walks of life, similar to the manner performed by Monty Python’s Flying Circus.
 Sketches are strung together by narration and features self-deprecating British humour.

 Three seasons of the original series aired, beginning on BBC 3 in late 2003 for seasons one and the following year for season and two, and then on BBC 1 for season three.
 Original broadcasts aired from 3 December 2003 to 31 December 2006.